klux21/limitless_times/README.txt

-limitless_times - time handling functions which overcome some annoying limits
+limitless_times - time handling functions to overcome some annoying limits

-It did bother me since a while that the common time functions in C are not only quite slow usually but that it's not even possible to use them for any dates and times before 1970.
-It's because the implementations of those functions are usually unable to handle any negative time_t values. even worse there exist that nightmare of handling the daylight saving rules and times in the different times zones.
-It's not hard to do of course as long as you know the time offset and daylight saving rules.
-And if it comes to myself I did want some fast and reliable portable functions for my own applications and especially network logging of those in all the systems all over the world.
+It did bother me since a while that the common time functions in C are not only slow usually but that the common implementations don't even support any dates and times before 1970 because they are usually unable to handle negative time_t values.
+Even worse there exist that nightmare of the daylight saving rules all over the world and a thread save conversion between the the times of different time zones is a pretty hard thing to do.
+The math itself is not that hard of course as long as you know the time offsets and the daylight saving rules.
+If it comes to myself I did just want some fast, reliable and portable functions for my applications and especially for my network loggings in the several systems all over the world.

-The wrappers for gmtime_r, mkgmtime, mktime and localtime_r here can handle Gregorian time even back to the age of dinosaur and also the same time span ahead in the future.
-Additionally there there are the functions mktime_of_zone() and localtime_of_zone() now which provide a thread save conversion between the UTC time of a time_t and the times in given time zones and can handle the daylight saving rules of the different zones.
-For speeding the calculations up a static pre-calculated struct can be used that contains the local time-zone information.
+The wrappers for gmtime_r, mkgmtime, mktime and localtime_r here are able to handle the Gregorian time even back to the age of dinosaur and the same time span ahead in the future too.
+Additionally there there are the functions mktime_of_zone() and localtime_of_zone() now which provide a thread save conversion between the UTC time of a time_t and the times in given time zones and are able to handle the daylight saving rules of the different zones.
+For speeding the calculations up a pre-calculated concersion data can be used that contains the required time-zone information.

-Thread safety may be a problem regarding the standard C functions mktime() and localtime_r() because those functions rely on the environment parameter TZ which can be required to change at runtime.
+Thread safety may be a problem regarding the standard C functions mktime() and localtime_r() because those functions rely on the environment parameter TZ which can be required to change at runtime once the time zone is changes.
 The C standard says about the *_r time functions that they "shall not be subject to data races, unless the time or calendar state is changed in a multi-thread execution."
-That's why it's dangerous to use those functions in big multi-threaded and portable software projects if any time zone adjustments at runtime need to be handled.
+That's why it's pretty dangerous to use those functions in big multi-threaded and portable software projects if any time zone adjustments or convertions at runtime need to be handled.

 For being thread safe you need just call update_time_zone_info() before creating any threads.
 In case that you need changes of TZ or your local time